BA/BA (Hons) Costume Design and Construction

 - Theatre of Ideas – Introduction to European Theatre with a Costumed Live Presentation.

-- Plus one option
+- Plus one elective option

-- Be provided with the practical information for launching a freelance career in the industry through the Creative Enterprise in the Performing Arts module.
+- be provided with the practical information for launching a freelance career in the industry through the Creative Enterprise in the Performing Arts module.